dtzinov/ggrc-core/README.rst

 Gotchas
 =======

-After sync'ing your local clone of GGRC-Core you may experience a failure when trying to run the application due to a change (usually an addition) to the prerequisites.
+After sync'ing your local clone of gGRC-Core you may experience a failure when trying to run the application due to a change (usually an addition) to the prerequisites.

-There are two broad classes of requirements for GGRC-Core: cookbooks and Python packages.
+There are two broad classes of requirements for gGRC-Core: cookbooks and Python packages.
 Cookbooks are managed via specification in the ``Cheffile`` while Python packages are managed via specification in ``src/requirements.txt`` for use with ``pip``.